-The Nation recently published an article entitled: “When Joe Biden collaborated with segregationists,” examining Biden’s opposition to efforts to integrate America’s schools.
-The author mentions Biden’s alliance with the notorious “segregationist,” James Oliver Eastland, Mississippi’s senator from 1943 to 1978, known as the “Godfather of Mississippi politics.”
-Biden wrote Eastland to thank him for his support of bills against court ordered busing: “I want you to know that I very much appreciate your help in attempting to bring my anti-busing legislation to a vote.”
+The Nation recently published an article entitled: “When Joe Biden collaborated with segregationists,” examining Biden’s opposition to school integration.
+The author mentions Biden’s alliance with the notorious “segregationist,” James Oliver Eastland.
+Eastland, Mississippi’s senator from 1943 to 1978, was known as the “Godfather of Mississippi politics.”
+Biden wrote Eastland to thank him for his support on ills against court ordered busing: “I want you to know that I very much appreciate your help in attempting to bring my anti-busing legislation to a vote.”
 Eastland was chairman of the senate judiciary committee, making him someone an ambitious first term senator would want to court.
 It may be easy, then, to excuse Biden’s solicitousness as pragmatism.
 How fair is it to criticize Biden for maintaining cordial, even friendly relationships with powerful senators who had stood strongly athwart the movement to secure to Black Americans our human rights?
 One incident from Eastland’s career throws light on the answer.

 James Eastland was born in Doddsville, Mississippi where he owned and managed a 6000 acre cotton plantation inherited from his father.
 Doddsville is 20 miles from Money, Mississippi, the Delta hamlet where Chicago teenager, Emmett Till, was abducted by two, many say four, men in 1955 and brutally tortured to death before being thrown into the Tallahatchie river with a 74 pound cotton gin fan around his neck, for the imagined crime of whistling at a White woman.
 Eastland’s response to this case is what interests me.